Battle of Dumlupınar

-The Battle of Dumlupınar (Μάχη του Τουμλού Μπουνάρ, Dumlupınar (Meydan) Muharebesi), or known as Field Battle of the Commander-in-Chief (Başkumandanlık Meydan Muharebesi) in Turkey, was the last battle in the Greco-Turkish War (1919–1922) (part of the Turkish War of Independence).
+The Battle of Dumlupınar (Μάχη του Τουμλού Μπουνάρ, Dumlupınar (Meydan) Muharebesi), or known as Field Battle of the Commander-in-Chief (Başkumandanlık Meydan Muharebesi) in Turkey, was one of the important battles in the Greco-Turkish War (1919–1922) (part of the Turkish War of Independence).
 The battle was fought from 26 to 30 August 1922 near Dumlupınar, Kütahya in Turkey.

 Background

-Following the attrition battle on the Sakarya River (Battle of Sakarya) in August–September 1921, the Greek Army of Asia Minor under General Anastasios Papoulas retreated to a defensive line extending from the town of Izmit (ancient Nicomedia) to the towns of Eskişehir and Kara Hisâr-ı Sahib (present-day Afyonkarahisar).
+Following the attrition battle on the Sakarya River (Battle of Sakarya) in August–September 1921, the Greek Army of Asia Minor under General Anastasios Papoulas retreated to a defensive line extending from the town of İzmit (ancient Nicomedia) to the towns of Eskişehir and Kara Hisâr-ı Sahib (present-day Afyonkarahisar).
 The Greek line formed a 700 km arc stretching in a north–south direction along difficult hilly ground with high hills, called tepes, rising out of broken terrain and was considered to be easily defensible.
-A single-track railway line ran from Kara Hisâr to Dumlupınar, a fortified valley town some 30 mi west of Kara Hisâr surrounded by the mountains Murat Dağı and Ahır Dağı, and thence to Izmir (ancient Smyrna) on the coast.
+A single-track railway line ran from Kara Hisâr to Dumlupınar, a fortified valley town some 30 mi west of Kara Hisâr surrounded by the mountains Murat Dağı and Ahır Dağı, and thence to İzmir (ancient Smyrna) on the coast.
 This railway was the main supply route of the Greeks.
 The Greek headquarters at Smyrna was effectively incapable of communicating with the front or exercising operational control.

 Preparations

-Following the unsuccessful outcome of the Battle of Sakarya, the Greek command structure underwent many changes.
-Significant forces were withdrawn from the line and redeployed in Thrace for an offensive against Istanbul, which never materialised.
-The remaining Greek forces were under the overall command of Lieutenant General Georgios Hatzianestis, who had replaced General Papoulas in May 1922, and was widely regarded as mentally unstable.
 The morale of the Greek troops was low, as many had already been under arms for several years, and there was no prospect for a quick resolution of the war.
 Political dissent and the fact that they were occupying unfriendly territories further depressed their morale.

 Despite pressure to attack building up at Ankara, Mustafa Kemal who had been appointed Commander-in-Chief of the TBMM government, waited and utilized the breathing space to strengthen his forces and split the Allies through adroit diplomatic moves, ensuring that French and Italian sympathies lay with the Turks rather than the Greeks.
 This isolated in terms of diplomacy the pro-Greek British.

 He finally decided to strike the Greeks in August 1922.
 Knowing that Turkish forces were only adequate to mount one major offensive, he strengthened the Turkish First Army under "Sakallı" Nureddin Pasha, which was deployed against the southern flank of the Greek salient jutting out to Kara Hisâr.
 This was a gamble, because if the Greek Army counter-attacked on his weakened right flank and pivoted south, his forces would be cut off.